version-manager/woof/docs/index.md

 ### Plugins

-Plugins are analogous to asdf or sdkman's _plugins_.
-They represent all the version possibilities of a particular tool.
-Examples of tools that may have a plugin include NodeJS, Python, and [Please](https://please.build).
+Plugins include code that enables the installation of (almost) any version of a particular tool.
+Plugins can support multiple tools or variants of a tool.
+For example, potential plugins include include NodeJS, Python, and [Please](https://please.build).
 Variants are also supported - for example, Python may have at least [cpython](https://github.com/python/cpython), [Nuitka](https://github.com/Nuitka/Nuitka), and [MicroPython](https://micropython.org) variants.

 To add support for a new language, tool, or program, write a plugin.
 Each plugin is implemented in a single Bash file.
 Functionalities of a particular plugin is a simple Bash function.
 See the [Plugin API](./api/plugin.md) for more details.